 """Temporal bias functions for DSS.

-Implements time-shift and smoothing biases for extracting temporally
+Implements lag-averaging and smoothing biases for extracting temporally

 extended structure (slow waves, autocorrelated signals).